Skip to main content

 5.5.2Establish software unit verification processTRUE☑Unit verification process includes pytest unit testing, code reviews, and automated testing.
 Process established in GP-012 and R-TF-012-023.
 Test framework implemented throughout project. procedures and development plan documentation.

-5.5.3Document software unit acceptance criteriaTRUE☑Acceptance criteria defined in test plans (test-plans/ directory) including functional correctness, test coverage, code quality standards, and compliance requirements.
-Test cases specify expected outcomes and pass/fail criteria.
-Documented in.
+5.5.3Document software unit acceptance criteriaTRUE☑Acceptance criteria defined in R-TF-012-038 Verified Version Release including functional correctness, test coverage, code quality standards, and compliance requirements.
+Test cases specify expected outcomes and pass/fail criteria per GP-012 procedures.

 5.5.4Document additional software unit acceptance criteriaFALSEN/ANot required for Class B software.
 Standard acceptance criteria through test plans sufficient.
 Code coverage and quality metrics tracked through pytest and development tools but formal documentation not mandatory.

-5.5.5Document software unit verification resultsTRUE☑Unit verification results documented in test execution records directory.
+5.5.5Document software unit verification resultsTRUE☑Unit verification results documented in R-TF-012-038 Verified Version Release.
 Test results include actual outputs, pass/fail status, and evidence.
-Git commit history provides verification traceability.
+Git commit history provides verification traceability per GP-023 change control.

 Software integration and integration testing